 Services for Professors

-The Reading Writing Center provides daily one-on-one 30-minute tutorials to assist your students with reading or writing assignments.
+The Reading Writing Center provides daily one-on-one 45-minute tutorials to assist your students with reading or writing assignments.
 Our tutors have diverse backgrounds, are studying a variety of disciplines, and have experience with multiple types of coursework and assignments.
-The purpose of tutorials isn't solely to assist students enrolled in the EIL or English programs who are struggling with grammar.
-Instead, we aim to provide students with a free on-campus resource to help with every aspect of reading or writing.
+The purpose of tutorials is to provide all students with a free on-campus resource to help with every aspect of reading or writing.

 Throughout the semester, tutors will host workshops on various aspects of writing.
 These workshops include topics such as grammar, writing a strong thesis statement, organizing a research paper, citing sources, etc. All students are invited to attend.
-Workshops are taught in McKay 101.
 Times and dates vary with each semester.
 Check the current workshops schedule here .

 In-class workshops are also available.
-If instructors would like a tutor to host an in-class workshop, contact the assistant director at least two weeks in advance.
+If instructors would like a tutor to host an in-class workshop, contact the assistant coordinator at least two weeks in advance.
 Tutors may or may not be available at the specified time.
 In-class workshops can be catered to the topic of the course or instructors may choose topics from the workshops offered for that semester.
 Instructors may contact the assistant coordinator through e-mail at firstname.lastname@example.org or by phone at (808) 675-3615 .

-The lab program is a semester-long program that is intended to help your student improve a specific area of writing throughout the semester.
-The purpose is to learn how to write acceptable in and out of class essays and utilize available resources to identify and overcome writing problems.
+The lab program is a semester-long program that is intended to help students improve a specific area of writing throughout the semester.
+The purpose is to learn how to write acceptable essays and utilize available resources to identify and overcome writing problems.
 Our labs are focused on writing, not grammar.
 Therefore, the lab program is writing intensive.

 English 101, 201, or 315 instructors may enroll students in the lab program if they feel their students could benefit from it.
 Labs are open for enrollment within the first two weeks of the semester.
 Instructors who would like to enroll students in the lab program should contact the assistant director for the referral form.
-This form will be used to track assignments, enrollment, and completion, and will require your signature and approval.
+This form will be used to track assignments, enrollment, and completion.